Aesica/RMMV/README.md

 ### AES_BattleCore
 Info: The contents of this plugin were split off from AES_Core.
 Includes various battle system improvements and features:
-- A basic "Limit Break" system
-- Option to disable Attack, Guard, or Item
-- Replace the attack command with a skill via note tags from actors, classes, equips, and states (lowest to highest priority)
-- Add states to either the user or entire party via guard with note tags on actors/enemies, classes, equips, and states
 - Damage formula functions for use in the formula box, allowing for later tweaks in 1 place instead of in every skill or item
 - Adjust the critical hit damage bonus modifier
 - Note tags capable of further tweaking the critical hit multiplier on actors/enemies, classes, equips, and states